 The power of place thrives at Geneseo.

 Thanks to Danish inventor, designer and software developer Jens Rasmussen, finding places has never been easier.
-A searcher simply types in the name or GPS coordinates of any destination, and the ubiquitous red Google Maps pin that Jens designed (or a close variation) precisely marks the location.
+A searcher simply types in the name or GPS coordinates of any destination, and the ubiquitous red Google Maps pin that Jens designed (or a close variation) precisely marks

 The pin, however, tells only part of the story.
 It doesn’t reveal the power of place, the impact that one location can have on people and the world.
 That’s especially true of 42.7959, -77.8213, better known as One College Circle.